-An inspection of the backflow preventers will be conducted annually.
+An inspection of the backflow preventers will be conducted annually by a certified third party.
+The third party will supply completed inspection forms to the operator for submittal to the Niagara Falls Water Board.
 The backflow preventers will be replaced as needed.

-6.1.4.2 SLUDGE STORAGE TANK FARM CONTAINMENT DIKE INSPECTIONS
+6.1.4.2 BARRIER SYSTEM/PUMP CHAMBER NAPL INSPECTIONS